Skip to main content

 • monetization

-Players express disappointment with the game's monetization, feeling that the advertising and trailer are misleading and do not accurately represent the game's content or title.
-This lack of transparency has contributed to a negative perception of the monetization strategy.
+Players express disappointment with the game's monetization, feeling that the advertising and title are misleading and do not accurately represent the game's content or monetization practices.

 • “I'm pretty bummed as I feel like the trailer and advertising are very misleading, not to mention the game's title.”